 Jamaica was the first country in the world to develop a commercial product from ganja, Canasol used to treat glaucoma.

-MediCanja will undertake pioneering research and product development using the online pharmacy and medicinal compounds called the CBDs – the non-psychoactive compounds in ganja.
+MediCanja will undertake pioneering research and product development using the and medicinal compounds called the CBDs – the non-psychoactive compounds in ganja.

 The establishment of MediCanja follows the publication of a findings from a survey, which showed that a majority of Jamaica’s population may be in support of relaxing the laws prohibiting the use of marijuana.